 A young food bank volunteer shutterstock/HASPhotos

 We can all do something to build meaningful human relationships and benefit from the healing power that comes with a sense of community and a richer perspective.
 So, why not set the goal of developing deeper bonds with others in our immediate community?
-Today is a good day to starting looking for or creating your own network and to begin to experience the power of community. •
+Today is a good day to starting looking for or creating your own network and to begin to experience the importance and power of community. •

 Are you a happiness.com member?
 Sign up for free now to:Compassion | Friendship | Charity | Community living

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.

 If you constantly feel dependent on others to help you navigate through life and make decisions, you make be emotionally dependent.

 Rejection is painful, so how can we learn to deal with it better?
 From building up your self-confidence to remaining open, Ed Gould offers up some

 Communicating better can help you achieve your goals and deepen your relationships.
 By JULIEN C. MIRIVEL on behalf of Greater Good Science